How can I fix vertical double vision?

 Question:

-I have vertical diplopia (double vision).
-Both eyes are affected to the same degree.
-Whether I am covering each eye individually or looking with both eyes, the double image is present in a similar manner (the ghost image appears directly above the stronger image).
-I did see an ophthalmologist, but he indicated that I probably just have tired eyes.
-I did receive a pair of glasses for a minor vision issue with some astigmatism (irregularly shaped cornea) from this same doctor at that time, and this does help my vision, but in reality, it just makes the two separate images more clear.
+I have vertical diplopia (double vision) affecting both eyes to the same degree.
+Whether I am covering each eye or both eyes are open, the double image is present in a similar manner (the ghosted image appears above the stronger image).
+My ophthalmologist said I probably just have eye fatigue.
+I did get glasses for astigmatism from the same doctor, which does help my vision, but it also makes the two separate images more clear.
 It has never gone away in two years, and increases in intensity irregularly.
 Should I see another doctor?
 If so, what type?

 Answer: